 We sing our hello song, count the friends, find out who has a job, sing fun finger plays and talk about what we can expect at school that day.
 Teachers use role play to model how we talk and play with each other.
 We also frequently play group games from our Elmwood repertoire.
 Threes go from parallel play to social, cooperative play; group games are a critical way of encouraging children to play with one another and feel part of a group.

 Children move freely about the room, choosing their favorite areas in which to play.
-The block area, easel, kitchen, library, games, puzzles and art materials are always open and available.
-Most days there is also a teacher-guided small group experience related to our thematic unit.
+The block area, easel, kitchen, library, games, puzzles, sand or water, and art materials are always open and available.
+Many days there is also a teacher-guided small group experience related to our thematic unit.
 Teachers are down on the children’s level and actively engaged in supporting the children’s play.

 Bathroom, Hand Washing, and Snack Time

 We invite the children to use the bathroom, and we all wash hands before snack.
 While we’re waiting the children sing songs, do finger plays, or play games.
 Teachers join the children in snack and conversations.

-We go to SandWorld, the Back Playground, Basketball, Elmville.
-Bikes, and the Ballpark.
+We go to SandWorld, Soccer, the Back Playground, Basketball, Elmville.
+Bikes, and Sky Park.
 We have free play time as well as opportunities to play cooperative Elmwood games.
 If the weather keeps us inside we go to the Big Room for obstacle courses, ball activities, building, or to act out stories and nursery rhymes.

 We talk about our day, sing our goodbye song.
 Children either transition to lunch and an afternoon class or dismiss from the front hallway.
-Parents drive through the loop to the front of school and teachers escort children to their cars.
+Parents drive around the loop to the front of school and teachers escort children to their cars.

 *Music with Anne